CodeFromAnywhere/react-with-native/modules/code-types/README.md

 NB: It's not handy to get this from the database because this is used to generate the database xD

-## 📄 parseMarkdownModelTimestamp (exported const)

-First tries to look at the frontmatter value, this is leading because it is what the user sees and the file system of the os could be inconsistent

-If this frontmatter doesn't exist, the markdownParse is checked for a date.
-This should be information collected from the file system

-If that doesn't succeed, sometimes we'll set it to  the current timestamp

 ## 📄 runEveryPeriodReadonlyArray (exported const)

-## 📄 tryParseDate (exported const)

-Tries to parse a date from a string
-- implements default behavior of `new Date` with a try catch
-- returns a unix timestamp (ms since 1970 AD)

-TODO: put in a better location... date-util?
   </details>